oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### getVdsCaps

 *   vdsCaps should report for each host-nic that supports sr-iov:
-    -   - contains the maximum number of VFs the device could support.
+    -   sriov_totalvfs - contains the maximum number of VFs the device could support.
     -   sriov_numvfs- contains the number of VFs currently enabled on this device.
-    -   sriov_freevfs- contains the number of vfs on the nic that are free.
+    -   sriov_freevfs- contains the number of VFs on the nic that are free.
     -   today free VFs are reported by the vdsm on getVdsCaps.
 It should be avoided.
 Just PFs should be reported.
         -   free VF considered as VF that a vm can be connected directly to it (no ip, no device [tap, bridge, etc]).